Last Updated 1/7/2020

 - Gig (or sharing economy) insurance refers to the rise of freelance or ”gig” opportunities such as Uber and AirBnB.
 Insurers are creating products to allow these independent contractors to be covered by swiping right when they need to be covered.

 The NAIC tasked the Innovation and Technology (EX) Task Force to provide a forum for the discussion of innovation and technology developments in the insurance sector.
-Most recently, this included the NAIC Insurance Summit in June 2018.
 The Task Force is also charged to discuss emerging issues related to insurers or licensees leveraging new technologies to develop products for on-demand insurance purposes-in addition to potential implications on the state-based insurance regulatory structure-including, but not limited to, reviewing new products, cancellations, nonrenewals, coverage issues, notice provisions and policy delivery requirements.

 Committees Active on This Topic